sadsfae/openstack-lab-tools/README.md

 openstack-lab-tools
 ===================

-This is a series of tools which help deploy Foreman-driven OpenStack deployments in a rapidly provisioned environment (R&D, CI, scale testing).
+This is a set of Shell and Python tools which help deploy Foreman-driven OpenStack deployments in a rapidly provisioned environment (R&D, CI, scale testing).

 These tools will allow you to use the Foreman CLI, IPMI, and Foreman hostgroup-driven puppet modules to automatically deploy a configurable set of